Weiqifan1/simpel_webcrawl/README.md

 3. python main.py

-You can change the url to webscrape from in main.py
+You can change the url to webscrape in main.py

 You can change the depths of the webscraper in main.py by changing the variable number_of_generations.